aj-stein-nist/oscal-cli-demo/presentations/presentation_20230823.md

 ---

-## Features of oscal-cli
+## Functionalities of oscal-cli

 - There are several key points to remember with oscal-cli.
-  - The conversion and validation features function the same for all models.
+  - The conversion and validation functionalities function the same for all models.
     - `./bin/oscal-cli $modelname convert example.xml --to=json`
     - `./bin/oscal-cli $modelname validate example.xml`
   - Data processing is specific to each model (e.g. only profile resolution at this time).